This post is about how to flourish by cultivating virtues.

 However, people can survive these ordeals and even thrive and be happy in spite of them.

 But what about when people destroy their own happiness because they drive away loved ones through cruelty, stinginess, and coldness?
-What about when they destroy their own happiness and health by excessive drinking, spending, and partying?
-What about when they break the trust of everyone around them through dishonesty and recklessness?
+Or what about when they destroy their own happiness and health by excessive drinking, spending, and partying?
+And what about when they break the trust of everyone around them through dishonesty and recklessness?

 The point is that while the loss of loved ones and reverses in fortune can bring pain into our lives, these events often dampen our happiness temporarily.
 On the other hand, the destruction we cause through our own vice and lack of virtue is often profound and long-lasting (unless we mend our ways).